raffaelloseri/rseri/content/talk/I129/index.md

 tags:
 - Management
 - Econometrics
-title: A minimum-distance estimator for the calibration of simulation models
+title: "A minimum-distance estimator for the calibration of simulation models"
 url_code: ""
 url_pdf: ""
 url_slides: ""